andreazignoli/andreazignoli.github.io/_pages/about.md

 In the pursuit of an impossible academic career, I love writing controversial research papers that take eight rejections to get published.
 I challenge the status quo with modeling ideas that require a shift in thinking about human body biomechanics and physiology.

 I help the community by sitting on the editorial board of Sports Engineering, where I am a proud Associate Editor.
 I act as a reviewer for several top-50 journals in sports science, handling at least eight papers per year.
 I quite enjoy exchanging ideas with people in academia and with eager young minds.
-I'm always ready to jump on a call with someone who'd love to exchange ideas.